 Born in Mumbai, Mamta Malhotra, grew up amid beautiful valleys, mountains and gardens in Kashmir, Poona, Gangtok and Bhutan.
 Surrounded by tree lined avenues of flaming Gulmohur trees, Amaltas and Jacarandas, she earned a degree in Architecture from the Corbusier designed Chandigarh College of Architecture, graduating with a silver medal.
 In Delhi, she painted and learnt sculpture with Rameshwar Broota, Shobha Broota and Pradip Saxena, at the Triveni Kala Sangam.

-Mamta lives and works in Varanasi, New York and San Francisco; and has designed residences, art galleries, art residencies, boutiques, and numerous interior and landscape design projects.
+Mamta has lived and worked in Varanasi, New York and San Francisco; and has designed residences, art galleries, art residencies, boutiques, and numerous interior and landscape design projects.
 Dividing time between the oldest living city and some of the youngest modern cities has shaped her unique perception on design.
 Simplicity, integration with nature, relevance to our cultural identity and heritage are the trademarks of her work.

 Her true inspiration is drawn from the city of Varanasi, a conglomeration of texture and colour.
-The juxtaposition and contrast of urban landscape and rich cultures have inspired her to paint cityscapes highlighting the ephemeral beauty and fragility of Varanasi, while they evoke the intense vitality of an ancient and vibrant lifestyle.
+The juxtaposition and contrast of the urban fabric, a rich culture, a timeless way of life rooted in nature, have inspired her to paint cityscapes highlighting the ephemeral beauty and fragility of Varanasi, while evoking the intense vitality of an ancient and vibrant lifestyle.

 ‘Art gives me joy and energy and I hope that this desire to find beauty, perfection and optimism is carried over to the viewer.’